-- Satsuki azalea Shinnyo no Tsuki, Bonsai, 30 years, 71cmReady to ship
+- Satsuki azalea Asahi no Hikari, Bonsai, 50 years, 64cmReady to ship

-If you buy an outdoor bonsai in our online shop, you will get exactly the bonsai you put into the shopping cart when you placed your order.
-After an outdoor bonsai has been purchased, it is automatically and immediately deleted from the online shop.
-This way every customer gets the bonsai tree he ordered.
+If you buy an outdoor bonsai in our online shop, you will get exactly the tree you put into the shopping cart when you placed your order.
+After a bonsai has been purchased, it is automatically and immediately deleted from the online shop.
+This way every customer gets the bonsai he ordered.
 A double purchase is avoided.

 But: Bonsai trees are living creatures and change - often quickly in summer.
 This may result in minor differences between the image and the delivered outdoor bonsai.
 2 examples: A flowering apple tree bonsai already has 2 months later fruits.
 A larch bonsai throws off the needles in autumn of course.

 Hardy bonsai trees are tree species that can withstand even the lowest temperatures in winter without any problems.
 They are genetically adapted to frost.
 Hardy bonsai trees are often called garden bonsai.

 Although these hardy bonsai survive well, they should (with a few exceptions) not be overwintered outdoors in winter.
 During frost, the bonsai soil is frozen in the bonsai pots and can no longer deliver water.
 Despite the pronounced hardiness in winter an outdoor bonsai can be damaged by the lack of water.

 The problem of water shortage on frozen ground can be avoided in winter hardy bonsai trees by hibernating in an unheated greenhouse or foil tent.
 Burying the bonsai with the pot in the garden soil (shade, sheltered from the wind) also works very well.